 Media development organisations

-The Iranian Students News Agency (ISNA) is a news organisation established in December 1999 and run by Iranian university students.
+The Iranian Students News Agency (ISNA) is a news organization established in December 1999 and run by Iranian university students.
 It covers a variety of national and international topics.
 Editors and correspondents are students in a variety of subjects, many of them volunteering.
-It is considered by Western media to be one of the most independent and moderate media organisations in Iran, and is often quoted.
+It is considered by Western media to be one of the most independent and moderate media organizations in Iran and is often quoted.
 While taking a reformist view of events, it tries to remain politically independent.
 In mid-November 2018, ISNA launched a citizen journalism platform called Fars-e Man (My Fars).
-On this platform, citizens can report stories or issues they would like to be covered by submitting topics and allowing the reporters 48 hours to cover the submitted request.
-On Twitter, Arashk Borzoo reacted by saying: “That’s good, but it’s sad they are literary copying it from Monarchist mouthpiece Manoto.
-Also I wish they did it sooner.”

-Bashgah Khabarnegaran Javan (The Young Journalists Club - YJC) is located near in Vali Asr, Tehran, and is a sort of incubator for foreign journalists.
-YJR is the name of its news agency.
+Bashgahe Khabarnegarane Javan (The Young Journalists Club-YJC) is located in Vali Asr, central Tehran.
+It was established and sponsored by the state radio and television (Seda and Sima), and is functions as an incubator for radio and television.
+YJR is the name of IRIB’s news agency.

 The state-owned broadcasting company IRIB has its own media college called Dāneshkade-ye Sedā va Simā.
 Needless to say, this college belongs to the state and, as a consequence, its activities are strictly controlled by the authorities of the Islamic Republic.